dfinity/portal/docs/developer-docs/daos/nns/neuron-management.md

 };
 type SetDissolveTimestamp = record { dissolve_timestamp_seconds : nat64 };
 ```

+To move a neuron from non-dissovling into dissovling state, and start the timer, use `StartDissolving`.
+No additional argument are required.

+To move a neuron from dissolving into non-dissolving state, and stop the timer at the dissolve state that the neuron has, use `StopDissolving`.

+No matter in which dissolve state a neuron is, its dissolve delay can be increased up to a maximum of eight years.
+To do so, there are two options.
+You can use `IncreaseDissolveDelay` and specify by the argument `additional_dissolve_delay_seconds` by how many seconds the current remaining dissolve delay should be increased.
+For example, if a neuron has 6 months dissolve delay, using 2 months (in seconds) as an argument to `IncreaseDissolveDelay`, would result in a neuron with 8 months dissolve delay.
+Alternatively, you can specify how much dissolve delay a neuron should have after the operation by using `SetDissolveTimestamp` and setting a target time stamp `dissolve_timestamp_seconds` in seconds from the Unix epoch.
+To achieve the same as above, compute the timestamp of now plus 8 months and provide this as the input `dissolve_timestamp_seconds`.
+In both cases, the dissolve delay can be increased but never decreased.

+**Required permissions:**
+Only a neuron's controller can start or stop dissolving a neuron or increase its dissolve delay.

 ### Managing permissions of a neuron
 * **Hot Keys (list of principal ID)**: Keys that can be used to perform actions with limited privileges, such as voting, without exposing the secret key corresponding to the principal (e.g., could be a WebAuthn key).